jakubwro/movies-api/README.md

 ### More sophisticated filters

-You can use intersection to check if collection overlap
+You can use intersection to check if collections overlap

 ```
 from query import intersect